New daily persistent headache: Pathophysiology

 The pathophysiology of NDPH is poorly understood.
 Research points to an immune-mediated, inflammatory process.
 Cervical joint hypermobility and defective internal jugular venous drainage have also been suggested as causes.

 In 1987, Vanast first suggested autoimmune disorder with a persistent viral trigger for CDH (now referred to as NDPH).
 Post-infectious origins have been approximated to make up anywhere between 30 and 80% of NDPH patients in different studies.
-Viruses that have been implicated include Epstein-Barr virus, herpes simplex virus and cytomegalovirus.
+Viruses that have been implicated include Epstein-Barr virus, herpes simplex virus, SARS-CoV-2 (the COVID-19 virus), and cytomegalovirus.

 Non-specific upper respiratory infections including rhinitis and pharyngitis are most often cited by patients.
 In one study, 46.5% patients recalled a specific trigger with a respiratory tract illness being the most common.
 In children, almost half report headache onset during an infection.

 A study by Rozen and Swindan in 2007 found elevated levels of tumor necrosis factor alpha, a proinflammatory cytokine, in the cerebrospinal fluid but not the blood of patients with NDPH, chronic migraine, and post-traumatic headaches suggesting inflammation as the cause of the headaches.

 NDPH as an inflammatory, post-infectious manifestation indicates a potential meningoencephalitis event in NDPH patients.
 Tissue specificity is a general feature of post-infectious, immune-mediated conditions, and the meninges are a type of connective tissue membrane.
 Inflammation of the meninges was first proposed as a possible pathophysiology for migraine in the 1960s and has recently been explored again.
 This hypothesis is based on meningeal mast cell activation.
 Reactive arthritis (ReA) is a post-infectious disease entity of synovium/joints with connective tissue membrane (synovial membrane of the joints) which provides a corollary.

 NDPH has been reported in Hashimoto's encephalopathy, an immune-mediated type of encephalitis.
 A mean 5-year retrospective analysis of 53 patients with a history of viral meningitis and 17 patients with a history of bacterial meningitis showed an increased onset of subsequent new onset headache and increased severity of those with prior primary headaches.